zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 3. Click **OK**.
 To test the header, click **Send**.

+You can also add a parameter as the test value of a header, as seen below.
+For example, you can define an Authorization header where the authentication token is dynamic.

 ### Adding a Request Body (for POST, PUT, and PATCH requests only) {#add-a-request-body}

 `POST`, `PUT`, and `PATCH` requests support JSON strings as a request body.
 Add the JSON body snippet to your request by doing the following: